Head Coach: Lisa Pawlik

 Coach Dregits also has extensive playing experience, playing high school volleyball at Illiana Christian High School in the Chicagoland area, where she was a standout athlete.
 After high school, she went on to play volleyball at Bethel College, where she was a middle blocker.
 As an All-American, her team qualified for NCCAA Nationals all four years and her team was NCCAA champions in her final year.

 Coach Dregits has an Elementary Education degree from Bethel College.
-In the past 10 years, she has taught kindergarten, first grade, and fifth grade.
-She is married to Steve Dregits and they have a daughter named Harper.
+In the past 10 years, she has taught kindergarten, first grade, and fifth grade and now is raising a beautiful family.
 Outside of volleyball, Coach Dregits enjoys reading, staying active, and watching HGTV.

 First, each player plays a vital role on a team and contributes equally.
 Some roles may not be as flashy as others, however if you are a part of a team, you are important.
 Second, hard work and effort show more about an athlete than their God-given talent.
 Thirdly, my goal is to advance an athlete's skills, but more importantly to develop leadership skills, discipline, and a good work ethic-- all things that will help them be successful after their volleyball career is done.